M&M's Break' Em: Reception

 On the video game review aggregation website GameRankings, M&M's Break' Em received a 56% ranking based on four critic reviews.
 Reception toward the gameplay was mixed.
-IGNs Chris Adams wrote that the gameplay "is still a nice blend of casual controls and deeper gameplay mechanics", and complimented the inclusion of boss battles as being "pretty unique" for a puzzle game, despite noting repetition in the fights.
-Aaron Roberts of Nintendojo praised the "exciting gameplay and the familiar charm of the M&M's characters", whereas Mike David of GameZone criticized the gameplay as being too easy.
+IGNs Chris Adams wrote that the gameplay was "a nice blend of casual controls and deeper gameplay mechanics", and complimented the inclusion of boss battles as being "pretty unique" for a puzzle game, despite noting repetition in the fights.
+Aaron Roberts of Nintendojo praised "exciting gameplay and the familiar charm of the M&M's characters", whereas Mike David of GameZone criticized the gameplay as being too easy.

-Critics were also divided on the game's visuals and audio.
+Critics were also divided on the visuals and audio.
 IGN offered a more negative response toward these subjects, describing the art as "half-assed" and the sprites as "ugly and poorly rendered", in addition to deeming the music and sound effects "barely noticeable".
 IGN further noted that every time an M&M is knocked out, it flies toward the screen and briefly obscures the player character, potentially causing the player to lose track of them.
-GameZone also criticized the graphics and audio, stating that the former were "pretty poor to look at" and referring to the latter as "more of an afterthought than anything", as well as noting an absence of voice acting for the characters.
-Nintendojo also acknowledged the lack of voice work in the cutscenes, though wrote that "[t]he background music is quite appropriate and actually fairly enjoyable".
+GameZone also criticized the graphics and audio, stating that the former were "pretty poor to look at" and referring to the latter as "more of an afterthought than anything", as well as noting a lack of voice acting for the characters.
+Nintendojo also acknowledged the absence of voice work in the cutscenes, though wrote that the background music was "quite appropriate and actually fairly enjoyable", while offering additional praise toward the backgrounds for being detailed and changing with each world to illustrate the player's progress.

-Miscellaneous criticism was directed toward the multiplayer game mode, which IGN referred to as "not very creative" and criticized for its requirement of multiple game cartridges, as well as the game's continue system, which Nintendojo believed was "[t]he only real flaw in the game" due to difficulty in obtaining lives.
-Both IGN and Nintendojo stated that the touch screen controls offered by the Nintendo DS version were less precise than the D-pad, with the former believing that the bottom screen could have instead been used to expand the levels and avoid repetition.
+Miscellaneous criticism was directed toward the multiplayer game mode, which IGN referred to as "not very creative" and criticized for its requirement of multiple game cartridges, as well as the continue system, which Nintendojo believed was "[t]he only real flaw in the game" due to difficulty in obtaining lives.
+Both IGN and Nintendojo stated that the touchscreen controls offered by the DS version were less precise than the D-pad, with the former believing that the bottom screen could have instead been used to expand levels and avoid repetition.
 Moreover, IGN noted that aside from the player character being an M&M, an M&M character appearing on the right of the top screen, and a large image of candy appearing on the bottom screen, the game "has almost nothing to do with M&Ms candy".
-GameZone wrote that the game "has no redeeming qualities" and was "not much more then [sic] a video-game commercial".
+GameZone opined that the game "has no redeeming qualities" and was "[n]ot much more then [sic] a commercial for M&M's, only not as much fun".